alexaung/reactjs-autocomplete/README.md

 [CircleCI](https://circleci.com/) integrates seamlessly with [Bitbucket](https://alexaung@bitbucket.org/alexaung/lendis.git) to make your development workflow more efficient.

-You can configure the integraiton file, [.circleci/config.yml](https://circleci.com/docs/configuration-reference/)
+You can configure the integration file, [.circleci/config.yml](https://circleci.com/docs/configuration-reference/) in the project root folder.

+Everytime you commit, CircleCI automatically builds the project and deploy the latest version to Firebase Hosting.

 ## Disclaimer

 This project is for Lendis's Software Engineer Assignment only.
-All photos using in this project are downloaded form [Pexels](https://www.pexels.com/license/) and used for free.
+All photos used in this project are downloaded form [Pexels](https://www.pexels.com/license/) and used for free.